konstantinzolotarev/sails-hook-adminpanel/docs/Navigation.md

 + maxNestedLevel
 + displacementControl
 + propertyList
++ visibleElement
++ titleProperties

 Using propertyList you can add list of properties that can be chosen.
 It can contain three types of properties: string, boolean and number.
+Also, you have to declare there all properties that would be placed in elements.
+And every element should have an id.
+Without ids DOM will not be displayed properly.

 For example:
 ```javascript